Biology is the study of living things, such as animals, plants, and micro-organisms, and their vital processes.

-Organisms that obtain beneficial mutations will be the most successful ones, from the reproductive point of view, and as a consequence, they will create a large number of descendants that will propagate their genes and mutations in the future.
-However, those organisms that suffer from a less appropriate mutation will not take a long time to die.
+Organisms that obtain beneficial mutations will be the most successful ones, from an evolutionary point of view, and as a consequence, they will create a large number of descendants that will propagate their genes and mutations in the future.
+However, those organisms that suffer from less appropriate mutations will not take a long time to become extinct.

-The main window is the place that represent the world, where organisms are born, reproduce, and die.
-Biogenesis is controlled from the menu and toolbar: New (Game, New) creates a new world; Start/pause (Game, Pause.
+The main window is the place that represent the world, where organisms are born, live, reproduce, and die.
+Biogenesis is controlled from the menu and its main toolbar: New (Game, New) creates a new world; Start/pause (Game, Pause.
 It can also be activated by pressing the P key) allows you to make a pause at any moment and continue again at the same world’s snapshot where you left it off; Save (Game, Save.
-It can be activated by pressing the S key) allows you to save the current world to a file; Game, Quit quits the program immediately and all unsaved changes are discarded.
+The shortcut is the S key) allows you to save the current world to a file; Game, Quit quits the program immediately and all unsaved changes are discarded.

-World, Statistics opens the statistics windows, so you can obtain general information about the world: time it has been active, population, atmosphere, remarkable organisms, etc. Increase CO2 (Actions, Increase CO2) / Decrease CO2 (Actions, Decrease CO2) adds / reduces 500 units of CO2 to the atmosphere.
+World, Statistics opens the statistics windows, so you can obtain general information about the world: how much time the world has been active, population, atmosphere, remarkable organisms, etc. Increase CO2 (Actions, Increase CO2) / Decrease CO2 (Actions, Decrease CO2) adds / reduces 500 units of CO2 to the atmosphere.
 Actions, Kill all is self-explanatory.
-It kills all alive organisms.
-World, Parameters… allows you to define different aspect of Biogenesis, such as its language, time per frame, width/height (world’s width and height in pixels), initial oxygen/carbon dioxide in the atmosphere, initial number (number of organisms that are created in a new world), etc.
+It kills all living organisms.
+This is a genocide button.
+World, Parameters… allows you to define different aspect of Biogenesis, such as its language, time per frame, width/height (world’s width and height in pixels), initial oxygen/carbon dioxide in the atmosphere, initial number (it refers to the number of organisms that are created in a new world), etc.

 We can examine with more detail any of the organisms and interact with the world.
-Click over one of the organism and the selected organism’s state panel (Id -a number that identifies the organism-; age, energy, children, infected, reproduction, etc.) will appear, and the organism itself will be marked with a surrounding orange rectangle.
-Observe that we can track a selected organism, feed or weaken it (ten energy points are added or subtracted from this being and an equivalent amount of carbon is consumed from or freed to the atmosphere), rejuvenate/kill/revive it, copy its genetic code so it can be cloned later with the paste option, export an organism’s genetic code to a file, save an image in JPG format, etc.
+Click over one of the organism, the selected organism’s state panel (Id -a number that uniquely identifies the organism-; age, energy, children, mass, reproduction, etc.) will appear, and the organism itself will be marked with a surrounding orange rectangle for reference.
+Observe that we can track a selected organism, feed or weaken it (ten energy points are added or subtracted from this being and an equivalent amount of CO2 is consumed from or freed to the atmosphere), rejuvenate/kill/revive it, copy its genetic code so it can be cloned later with the paste option, export an organism’s genetic code to a file, save an image in JPG format, etc.